wilsonliaows/docs/connectors/salesforce.md

 ![Activate workflow rule to start monitoring new contacts created in Salesforce](/assets/images/salesforce-docs/activating-workflow-rule-new-object-trigger.gif)
 *Activate workflow rule to start monitoring new contacts created in Salesforce*

 10) Return to Workato and start the recipe.
-Create a new object record.
-In our case, we'll create a new contact.
-Ensure that the recipe picks up the trigger event immediately, to verify that the workflow rule is working.
+To test that the recipe is working, create a new contact in your Salesforce instance.
+Check that the recipe picks up the trigger event immediately to verify that the workflow rule is working.

 If the trigger event is indeed picked up immediately, this means that your workflow rule and Workato trigger has been set up properly.
 While the recipe is running, it should monitor newly created records in Salesforce and process them as trigger events immediately.
-If desired, add trigger conditions.
+If your workflow requires additional logic to filter out certain records, add trigger conditions.

 #### Real-time trigger setup - new and updated object
 We go through the setup for the **New and updated object** real-time trigger below.
 We will be setting up a real-time trigger for new and updated leads in Salesforce.